●●●○Moderate Evidence

 1. Efrati et al. (2013) — Hyperbaric oxygen induces late neuroplasticity in post-stroke patients, PLOS ONE

-2. Hadanny et al. (2020) — HBOT for chronic post-stroke patients, Restorative Neurology and Neuroscience
+2. Hadanny et al. (2018) — HBOT improves neurocognitive functions of post-stroke patients, Restorative Neurology and Neuroscience

 Last updated: March 2026.
 Data sourced from manufacturer specifications, FDA databases, and published clinical research.